-Art 171, 172, 173, 174, 175 International Film, Movies, Ethics 1 of This source involves watching a variety of international films with the avacatation that are student creating a visual story document that could be an animation or digital film with a content demand that is self-referential and self-exploratory.
+\Art 171, 172, 173, 174, 175 International Film, Movies, Ethics student creating a visual story document that could be an animation or digital film with a content demand that is self-referential and self-exploratory.

 This course involves watching a variety of international films with the expectation that experiencing them will broaden the student's understanding of reality and of her/his potential.
 Also involved is each